,

 Keep in mind that security guards need the right licences and training.
 You should ask about their experience in interviews, carrying out due diligence.
 This will involve running background checks to make sure potential employees don’t have a criminal record.
 Being thorough at the start of the hiring process could save you hassle down the line.

 You’ll also need to know how much to pay your staff, factoring wages into your financial plans.
-Research will be key.
-And when you’re starting out, hiring temporary employees or subcontractors could be a better option financially than hiring full-time employees.
+And remember when you’re just starting out, hiring temporary employees or subcontractors could be a better option financially than hiring full-time employees.

 5. How to market your security company